aaryannagpal/Word-Search-Game/README.md

 # Word-Search-Game
-Creating a word search game in Python
+Creating a word search game checker in Python.